 How PE can lead to impact, how it can be part of your Pathways to Impact section, how to evaluate, incl. the STAR framework.
 Background papers on PE from Research Councils and NCCPE.

-Selection of case studies for different forms of engagement across the research cycle and for different researchers -> link to Case study page
+Selection of case studies for different forms of engagement across the research cycle and for different research areas.

 Contact the public engagement team